UKNCSP/CDDS-simulation-metadata/README.md

 <!--(C) British Crown Copyright 2025, Met Office.
 Please see LICENSE.md for license details.-->
-**NOTE: Please note that use of GitHub Actions is currently suspended until further notice.
-Any issue forms will not trigger their associated actions, hence will not be processed at this time.
-We will handle these and take the steps to encorporate your contributions when possible.

 # CDDS Simulation Metadata For CMIP7
 [![Deploy static content to Pages](https://github.com/UKNCSP/CDDS-simulation-metadata/actions/workflows/deploy_pages.yml/badge.svg)](https://github.com/UKNCSP/CDDS-simulation-metadata/actions/workflows/deploy_pages.yml)